 The Principles Find Fulfilling Work

-These principles are what I believe are important things to understanding while trying to find your path or make a decision.
+These principles are what I believe are important while trying to find your path or make a decision.
 I felt that this was important to write because a lot of online advice is either haphazard or just too specific to be applicable.

 These principles both communicate to my readers how to approach my content, and keeps me true to these ideas.